bmds-researchsoftware/docker-rails-example/README.md

 			$ docker-compose run --rm --service-ports web
 		- starting Rails from within the Docker container by typing
 			$ rails s -p 3000 -b '0.0.0.0'
-		If you install an editor in the container so you can work insider the container.
+	If you install an editor in the container you can work insider m	the container.

 ## TO DO